Jeffrey Hughes

-Jeffrey William Hughes (born 1966) is a United States Navy vice admiral who serves as the Deputy Chief of Naval Operations for Warfighting Development of the United States Navy since February 1, 2021.
+Jeffrey William Hughes (born 1966) is a United States Navy vice admiral who served as the Deputy Chief of Naval Operations for Warfighting Development of the United States Navy from 2021 to 2024.

-Early life
+Early life and education

 Hughes was raised in Pittsburgh, Pennsylvania.
 In 1988, he graduated with a Bachelor of Science in mechanical engineering from Duke University and then graduated with distinction with a Master of Arts in national security and strategic studies from the Naval War College in Newport, Rhode Island, with full Joint Professional Military Education credit.

 Naval career

 In September 1989, Hughes was designated a naval aviator, flying MH-60R and SH-60B Seahawk helicopters.
 He served as squadron and detachment officer with the Swamp Foxes of Helicopter Anti-Submarine Squadron Light (HSL) 44 where he deployed on the USS Carr, the USS Elrod and the USS John Hancock in support of Strike Group deployments with the USS America and USS John F. Kennedy.